Legal Structures: Choosing the Right Entity Type for Your Business in UAE Free Zones

 Ownership

-Single Individual
+Single Owner

-Two or more Shareholders
+Two or More Shareholders

 Single Shareholders